Captain of the Deep

 Captain of the Deep is an album by the American jazz drummer Denis Charles, which was recorded live in 1991 at the Zuid-Nederlands Jazz Festival and released in 1998 on the Eremite label.

+The album was issued to the public on the day Charles died.

 Reception

+The album was listed as Cadence Magazines reviewers' choice best recording, and also appeared in the JazzIz critics list of top ten recordings for 1998.

 In his review for AllMusic, Steve Loewy wrote, "With a sound often approximating the work of early Ornette Coleman, the two horns spurt attractively dissonant themes, after which the four players turn out repeatedly fascinating solos and interactive lines."